Sinmysize/RobloxAddSettings/README.md

 # How To Use It:

+1. Download The Zip And Extract It.
+2. Be Sure You Have The Java Runtime Environment : https://www.java.com/en/download/ (I Will Eventally Make Another Verison Of This In C# or C++).
-Just Run The Executable As An Administrator And It Will Do All The Work For You!
+3. Run The Executable As An Administrator.
+4. Now You Can Use Alt + Enter For True Full Screen.